instadeepai/Mava/.github/ISSUE_TEMPLATE/internal_feature.md

 * [ ] Documentation is updated - README, CONTRIBUTING, or other documentation.
 * [ ] All functional tests are green.
 * [ ] Link experiment/benchmarking after implementation (optional).
-* [ ] Squash and delete branch options are checked.

 <!-- Base checklist.
 Don’t hesitate to adapt it to your use-case. -->